Category: Adult Dentistry, Common Questions, Dr. Advocate's Insight

 CEREC stands for Chairside Economical Restoration of Esthetic Ceramics or CEramic REConstruction.
 CEREC crowns are fabricated in the dental office using different glass ceramics with varying strengths, hardness, and esthetic qualities.
 From crowns to bridges and abutments to veneers, CEREC is versatile and provides exceptional dental crowns for patients.

-You can have a permanent, custom crown using CEREC CAD/CAM technology in less than two hours.
+In less than two hours, you can have a permanent, custom crown using CEREC CAD/CAM technology.

 Recommended Reading: Are CEREC Crowns Better Than Traditional Crowns?
 (Dentist’s Perspective)

 CAD/CAM stands for Computer-aided design (CAD) and Computer-aided manufacturing (CAM).
 CAD/CAM technology in dentistry consists of taking a digital impression of the tooth using an intraoral scanner.
 Once the 3D image of the tooth is captured, it’s then sent to a computer where the dentist can virtually design the restoration.